psobiech/opengr8on/README.md

 ## Virtual Objects

+Object behaviour may differ from physical CLU ones, in some cases its intentional.

 ### MqttTopic

 Implemented: Yes

-* Automatically converts JSON to Lua Tables
+* Automatically converts JSON from/to Lua Tables

 [MQTT.md](modules/MQTT.md) (+ mosquitto broker configuration)